ronsbons/stacks-and-queues/README.md

 The call stack records the function calls that are made in a program.
 Each function creates a frame that is "pushed" to the top of the stack.
 This frame "pops" off once it returns its value.

 ### Examples
+- A stack of plates in a cupboard
+- Reversing a string
+- The undo tool in text editors

 ### Questions Solved Using Stacks
+**To reverse a string using a stack:**

+1) Create an empty stack.
+2) One by one push all characters of string to stack.
+3) One by one pop all characters from stack and put them back to string.

+**Check for balanced parentheses in an expression:**

+1) Create an empty stack.
+2) Traverse the expression string.
+    a) If the current character is a starting bracket (‘(‘ or ‘{‘ or ‘[‘) then push it to stack.
+    b) If the current character is a closing bracket (‘)’ or ‘}’ or ‘]’) then pop from stack.
+If the popped character matches the starting bracket then return true.
+Else, the parentheses are not balanced and the function returns false.
+3) After complete traversal, if there are any starting brackets left in stack then the express is “not balanced”.

 ## Queues